datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A structured series of steps which can be executed to produce a final outcome, allowing users a means to specify and enact their work in a more reproducible manner
+**Description:** A structured series of steps which can be executed to produce a final outcome, allowing users a means to specify and enact their work in a more reproducible manner.

 **Examples and Usage Notes:** Computational workflows involving sequential operations made on data by wrapped software and may be specified in a format belonging to a workflow management system, such as Taverna (http://www.taverna.org.uk/).
 More. [#f2]_